dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

 <b>end</b>
 </pre>

-### Optional type is a class type or tuple type
+### Optional type is a class type
-If the agent expression specifies a type, and it's a class type (possibly with generic arguments) or a tuple type, the base type is the same as this specified type.
+If the agent expression specifies a type, and it's a class type (possibly with generic arguments), the base type is the same as this specified type.

 <!---
 Mode=Default